Derivative relations for determinants, Pfaffians and characteristic polynomials in random matrix theory: Acknowledgments

 \section{Acknowledgments}

 This work was partly funded by the German Research Foundation DFG with grant SFB 1283/2 2021 -- 317210226 (Akemann, Padellaro), by the Australian Research Council via the Discovery Project grant DP250102552 (Kieburg), by the Alexander-von-Humboldt Foundation (Kieburg), and by the Department of Atomic Energy, Government of India, under project no. RTI4019 (Adrian).
 Kieburg also thanks the ZiF at Bielefeld University for their hospitality during his stay in October 2024 when this project has started.
 We thank Jon Keating, Nick Simm, and Fei Wei for illuminating discussions and comments on the manuscript.
 In particular Fei Wei as well as Alexander Grover, Francesco Mezzadri and Nick Simm are thanked for sharing unpublished work with us.
+We also thank Jeanne Scott for pointing out the connection to the Bell polynomials in a preprint version of this work.

 \begin{appendix}